-The UN Declaration on the Rights of Indigenous Peoples in its preamble also affirms the principle of nondiscrimination as well as the rights of Indigenous People to maintain their traditional economic, cultural and subsistence activities, protect their health and exercise free prior informed consent regarding decisions and activities affecting them, including the release of environmental toxics in their lands.
-These rights are also directly threatened and violated, both on an individual and collective level, by US policies and corporate activities which promote, allow and impose unsustainable economic development, including resource extraction and industrial agriculture.
+A. The United Nations Declaration on the Rights of Indigenous Peoples in its preamble affirms the principle of non-discrimination as well as the rights of Indigenous People to maintain their traditional economic, cultural and subsistence activities, protect their health and exercise free prior informed consent regarding decisions and activities affecting them, including the release of environmental toxics in their lands.
+These rights have been directly threatened and violated, both on an individual and collective level, by State policies and corporate activities which promote, allow and impose unsustainable economic development, including resource extraction and industrial agriculture.